 I’m a proud Wellingtonian and having seen my fair share of cities I’m still pretty confident in saying that it’s one of the best little cities in the world.
 One of the best things about it is the huge amount of free things to do in Wellington which make it enjoyable even when you’re on a budget.

-As the saying goes, 'you can't beat Wellington on a good day'.
-And having recently experienced one of those good days I can definitely agree.
+As the saying goes, 'you can't beat Wellington on a good day' and when the sun is shining it really doesn’t get much better than a day exploring Wellington.
 This cool capital is certainly small by international standards but it packs a lot of punch.
 It's definitely a must-see for anyone travelling New Zealand.

 This area stretches from Oriental Bay right around to the main train station and makes for a great stroll on a nice day.
 The beaches at Oriental Bay are man-made but now form a popular spot for picnics, beach volleyball and brave swimmers.
 The pedestrianised area follows around past Te Papa towards Frank Kitts Park where you'll find a Saturday market full of local artisans selling their wares.

 The waterfront continues on with wide walkways ideal for cycling, rollerblading or scootering.
 Further on there are some restaurants and cafes as well as the ferry going to Somes Island and Days Bay, which makes an excellent (but not free) day trip.

 At the far end of town is the New Zealand parliament building, known as 'The Beehive' (you can see why).
 The building has some nice grounds and the Parliamentary Library building is worth a look too.

 Entrance to Parliament is free and there is a range of tours including a general tour, art tour and a women in parliament tour.
 New Zealand was the first country in the world to allow all women to vote and the tour follows the history since those pioneering steps in 1893.
 Check out the tour options here.

 Old Government Building/ Law School